 Mni Wiconi/Water Is Life: Honoring the Water Protectors at Standing Rock and Everywhere in the Ongoing Struggle for Indigenous Sovereignty (Hardcover)

-Finalist for the 2019 Foreword INDIES "Book of the Year" Award
+Winner of the 2019 Foreword INDIES "Book of the Year" Award

 Viewing Mni Wiconi (Sacred Water of Life) and the No Dakota Access Movement as an isolated happening without acknowledging historical, cultural, and systematic circumstances leading up to it makes no sense.
 We cannot erase this past nor change it.
 In order to move forward in a better way, however, we must acknowledge the truthful foundation and recurring practices complicating what to some feel like isolated incidences.
 The pervasive and growing presence of extreme economic inequality in America is a worsening condition.
 Few situations reveal this inequality more than the conditions that Native Americans live under within their own homeland.